 Of particular importance to your life as a student at Acadia University is familiarity with services the university provides that may assist you.
-Take some time to learn how to effectively use the Library and Computing Services.
-Drop into the Campus Counselling Centre (Rhodes Hall) to find out about assistance in study skills, time management and career counselling, and locate your Student Council office and services in the Student Union Building.
-Also, the University Medical Centre is located in the ground floor of Dennis House (west doors).
+Take some time to learn how to effectively use the library and computing services.
+Drop into the Campus Counselling Centre (Rhodes Hall) to find out about assistance in study skills, time management, and career counselling, and locate your Student Council office and services in the Student Union Building.
+Also, the University Medical Centre is located on the ground floor of Dennis House (west doors).